akumaf/micro-cosmos/Readme.md

 Comes out of the box with:
 - A micronaut application skeleton
 - A VueJs Frontend and build scripts
-- A ngingx engine serving static files
+- A nginx engine serving static files
 - A Mysql database to store some data

 ## Backend